 Who the heck is Jeanne Ferris?

 As an award winning journalist and writer, I cover multi-cultural, non-profits, charities, personality profiles, latest trends, community events, food, travel and new products for newspapers and magazines.
-My passions are a life long interest (since age six) of preserving fresh drinking water, protecting the spirit of free press and supporting independent filmmaking.
+My passions are a life long interest (since age six) for preserving fresh drinking water, protecting the spirit of free press and supporting independent filmmaking.

 Born in the Philippine Islands, I adopted Los Angeles as my hometown also at age six.
 It was at this time I saw my first drive-in movie screen---a profound experience that has fed an enduring deep passion for the cinema.